sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 * **MUY IMPORTANTE**
     * The lua code below is for the `PLS` language server (not the Perl::LangaugeServer)
         * Ensure you have downloaded this langauge server from CPAN before proceeding
+    * And make sure you remove the lspconfig code from the basic setup above
 * If you use `init.lua` for your neovim confguration file, you can drop the code below directly into it
 * If you use `init.vim` for your configuration file:
     * Open `init.neovim`